Write a Transaction Function

 which passes back an object of type Transaction

 .
-We then write an initialize
+We then create a main

-function which return a TransactionRequest
+function which returns a TransactionRequest

 object.